-New policies and upcoming policy changes will be communicated to students on the official Updates Web page, located at http://Updates.waketech.edu and via their assigned Eagle Cruiser email addresses.
+New policies and upcoming policy changes will be communicated to students on the official Updates Web page, located at http://Updates.waketech.edu and via their assigned my.waketech.edu.

-Students are provided Eagle Cruiser email addresses upon acceptance and enrollment to the College.
+Students are provided an email address upon acceptance and enrollment to the College.
 Should they choose not to receive communication via e-mail, they must refer to the official Updates Web page for information.